CSIprinceton/workshop-july-2020/tutorial/Day-2/README.md

 You can easily perform one iteration cycle running `./run_one_dp_iteration.sh &> log &` in the current folder.
 This script will sweap over the 3 steps of active learning training.
 Below, we give instruction on what quantities we should look during the training.
+Take a look at the log file to see some recommendations on what you should plot during each iteration.

 We provide all the outputs of 3 active learning iterations at `./benchmark`.